seltons1/airflow-fundamentals-certification/data/IntrodutionToAirflow.md

     TASK

-        A single unit of work in a DAG, represented by a single node inthe graph.
+        A single unit of work in a DAG, represented by a single node in the graph.

     OPERATOR